Crowfunder/proxy-bloxy/README.md

 ```
 $ sudo proxy-bloxy {args}
 ```
+**OR**
-- Or you can run it without installation, just install python requirements (scapy) and use:
+- You can run it without installation, just install python requirements and use:
 ```sh
 $ cd proxy-bloxy
 $ sudo python3 proxy_bloxy.py {args}